Simulating the quantum switch with quantum circuits is computationally hard: Discussion

-Additionally, we demonstrated how robust our results concerning impossibility of simulating the switch are: the switch cannot be simulated even approximately and for some probability $p<1$.
-We further showed that, for the particular case where the input pair of channels of the switch are identical qubit quantum channels, $4$ calls of the input channel are necessary and sufficient for a restricted deterministic simulation, where the input states are fixed and the target output system is discarded.
+Finally, we showed that for some particular kinds of input, non-universal simulations exist.
+The most general such case is when $A$ is a bipartite unitary channel, $B$ is a bipartite general channel, and the quantum switch acts only on part of the input channels.
+Such a simulation exists a requires only an extra call of $A$ (Thm.~\ref{thm::go}).
+A simulation also exists for the particular case where the input pair of channels of the switch are identical qubit quantum channels, $A=B$.
+Here, $4$ calls of the input channel are necessary and sufficient for a restricted deterministic simulation, where the input states are fixed and the target output system is discarded.
 However, this result does not hold for more general simulation scenarios, where the output target system is not discarded.
 This possibility of simulation in the restricted case, but not in more general cases, is also true for the simulation of the action of the switch on qubit unitary channels with the orders AABB and BAAA.

-Our results have strong implications for the analysis of the experiments that have been and will be carried out based on the quantum switch, particularly the ones that make use of non-unitary channels, such as those reported in Refs.~\cite{rubino2021experimental,cao2023semideviceindependent,antesberger2024higherorder,goswami2018increasing,guo2018experimental}.
-Although several experimental setups allow for the argument that there are two calls of each input quantum channel available in the transformation, we have proven here that such access still does not allow for a causal explanation for the observed data.
-Take as an example the experiment reported in Ref.~\cite{antesberger2024higherorder}, where a process tomography of the quantum switch was carried out.
-Our work implies that the data of this experiment is not compatible with any quantum circuit that acts on two calls of each input quantum channel.
-The data is, nevertheless, compatible with the quantum switch itself, up to experimental imprecision and under the device-dependent assumptions required by typical tomography procedures.